alxojy/AWS-SAA-C02/compute/README.md

 - Family of instances which use hardware accelerators or co-processors to perform some functions ie. floating-point number calculation & graphics processing more efficiently

 #### Types of Accelerated Computing instances
-- GPU comput instances for general-purpose computing
+- GPU compute instances for general-purpose computing
 - GPU graphics instances for graphics intensive applications
 - FPGA programmable hardware compute instances for advanced scientific workloads